demisto/demisto-sdk/demisto_sdk/commands/format/README.md

 ## Format

-**Format Integration/Script/Playbook/IncidentField/IncidentType/IndicatorField/IndicatorType/Layout/Dashboard
-        files according to Demisto's standard.**

-### Use Cases
-This command is used in order to keep your new or modified files with Demisto's standard.
-This is useful especially when developing a new Integration/Script/Playbook/IncidentField/IncidentType/IndicatorField/IndicatorType/Layout/Dashboard, and you want to make sure you are keeping up with our standards.
+This command formats new or modified files to align with the Cortex standard.
+This is useful when developing a new integration, script, playbook, incident field, incident type, indicator field, indicator type, layout, or dashboard.
-When done formatting, the **validate** command will run, to let you know of things the formatter could not fix.
+When formatting is complete, the `validate` command runs and notifies you of any issues the formatter could not fix.

 ### Arguments